-Jing Tsu 石靜遠 is a literary scholar and cultural historian of modern China (mainly 19th century to the present) at Yale University.
+Jing Tsu 石靜遠 is a literary scholar and cultural historian of modern China at Yale University.
 Her disciplinary and research areas include modern Chinese literature, Diaspora and Sinophone studies, Area Studies, Comparative Literature, and History of Science and Technology.
 She is the author of Sound and Script in Chinese Diaspora (Harvard University Press 2010), Failure, Nationalism, and Literature: The Making of Modern Chinese Identity, 1895-1937 (Stanford University Press 2005), and coeditor of Global Chinese Literature: Critical Essays (with David Der-wei Wang; Brill 2010) and Science and Technology in Modern China, 1880s-1940s (with Benjamin A. Elman; Brill 2014).

-Tsu is also a Senior Research Fellow at the MacMillan Center for International and Area Studies, and a faculty affiliate of the Humanities Program, WGSS (Women’s, Gender, and Sexuality Studies), and ER&M (Ethnicity, Race, and Migration).
+Tsu is also a Senior Research Fellow at the MacMillan Center for International and Area Studies, an executive member of the Whitney Humanities Center and the Humanities Program, as well as a faculty affiliate of WGSS (Women’s, Gender, and Sexuality Studies) and ER&M (Ethnicity, Race, and Migration).